Do you follow the National Curriculum?

 What enrichment opportunities are there for students at Trinity School?

 There are currently over 60 clubs running offering a wide variety of experiences to enrich our students’ learning.
-More information can be found on our Clubs, Visits and Trips page.
+More information can be found on our Club Schedules page.

 Why do you want all students to attend at least one club?